 Trail hunting FAQs

 Do you allow fox hunting on your land?

-No. Hunting wild animals was outlawed in England and Wales by the Hunting Act of 2004.
+No. Hunting with packs of dogs has been illegal since 2004.
 The law does allow what is known as trail hunting to continue.
 This activity involves people on foot or horseback following a scent along a pre-determined route with hounds or beagles.
 It effectively replicates a traditional hunt but without a fox being intentionally chased, injured or killed.